Frank Lampard could finally seal transfer he planned at Chelsea two years ago

 Given the precarious financial position Everton still find themselves in, sage summer dealings could again be pivotal.

-Recruiting battle-hardened, tried-and-tested Premier League players indeed proved wise last summer in their predicament.
+Recruiting battle-hardened, tried-and-tested Premier League players proved wise last summer in their predicament.

 Triumphant triumvirate